ethical-se/ese-practices/practices/ESE-StoryValuation.md

 As a [role]
 I want to [action/feature]
 so that [benefit] is achieved
-  and that [Values a, b, c] are promoted, accepting that [Values x, y, z] are reduced.
+  and that [values a, b, c] are promoted, accepting that [values x, y, z] are reduced.
 ~~~

 Alternatively, the value-enhanced user story may also refer to Value Register entries, possibly expressed as Value Epics, Value Weightings and/or Value Narratives (as introduced previously).
-Note that risk treatment options and value demonstrator information is not made explicit in this template; such information can be added in free form.
+Note that risk treatment options and value demonstrators are not made explicit in this template; such information can be added in free form.

 #### Value-Based System Requirement (VBSRs)